knative/docs/docs/serving/samples/hello-world/helloworld-go/index.md

   create one.
 - [Docker](https://www.docker.com) installed and running on your local machine, and a Docker Hub account configured (we'll use it for a container registry).
+- (optional) The Knatice CLI client [kn](https://github.com/knative/client/releases) that simplifies the deployment.
+Alternative you can also use `kubectl` and apply resource files directly.

 ## Recreating the sample code